aphecetche/hugo-aphecetche/README.md

 where `URL` is most likely a local one when developing, e.g. `http://localhost:1313/talk/2017-11-09-alice-week-mrrtf-status`

-Note that it's not a very fast process...
+Note that it's not a very fast process... and not completely correct either.

+The other option is actually the one from `revealjs` site itself.
+Open the presentation in `Google Chrome` with `?print-pdf` appended to the URL.
+Command-P -> change margins to 0 -> print to pdf.

 ## There is a new version of revealjs.
 How to take advantage of it ?